samufrantos/edx-documentation/en_us/open_edx_release_notes/source/maple.rst

 Studio login changed to OAuth
 -----------------------------

-In versions prior to Maple, Studio (CMS) shared a session cookie with LMS, and redirected to LMS for login.
-Studio is changing to become an OAuth client of LMS, using the same SSO configuration that other IDAs use.
-(See ARCHBOM-1860; OEP-42.) (links?)
+In versions prior to Maple, Studio (CMS) shared a session cookie with the LMS, and redirected to the LMS for login.
+Studio is changing to become an OAuth client of the LMS, using the same SSO configuration that other IDAs use.
+(See [ARCHBOM-1860](https://openedx.atlassian.net/browse/ARCHBOM-1860); [OEP-42](https://open-edx-proposals.readthedocs.io/en/latest/best-practices/oep-0042-bp-authentication.html).) ```
 This is a breaking change; follow the Studio OAuth migration runbook as part of upgrading to Maple.
 For devstack, run::

     ./provision-ida-user.sh studio studio 18010